CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_lowInput_RNAseq.md

 * lyse cells by adding 300 ul of buffer RLT (from Qiagen RNeasy kit) with 2-ME added fresh.
 Vortex to lyse cells.

 * Flash freeze tube on dry ice and trasfer to a *prechilled* box at -80C.

-* Extract RNA using the the [Qiagen RNeasy micro kit](https://www.qiagen.com/us/shop/sample-technologies/rna/total-rna/rneasy-micro-kit/#orderinginformation) and store at -80C.

-* Assess RNA integrity using an Agilent Tapestation 4200 and High-sensitivity RNA screentape.
-Although tapestation is not ideal for estimating concentration of RNA, it can be used in this case as a rough estimate, since you won't have enough material to quantify using Qubit.

 ### OPTION B: sorting into lysis buffer